-In Spain, there is no legislation specific to virtual currencies, except for a preliminary draft law launched in February 2020 implementing the Fifth Anti-Money Laundering Directive (see Section IV) and a piece of draft legislation, approved by the government in February 2020, which indirectly relates to virtual currencies, which will be debated in the Spanish parliament in the coming months.
-The draft legislation includes measures for the digital transformation of the financial system, including the legal framework for a regulatory sandbox.2
+In Spain, there is no legislation specific to virtual currencies, except for the piece of legislation approved in April 2021 implementing the Fifth Anti-Money Laundering Directive (see Section IV), the law approved in July 2021 on preventing and fighting tax evasion, and a law approved in November 2020, which indirectly relates to virtual currencies; the latter includes measures for the digital transformation of the financial system, including the legal framework for a regulatory sandbox.2

 In 2018 the Spanish securities regulator (CNMV) and the Bank of Spain issued joint advice on the risks associated with purchasing virtual currencies or investing in products tied to them,3 and the CNMV has issued two other documents setting out its opinion and position on several matters related to virtual currencies.
-However, only the CNMV has issued a statement to clarify that it has not authorised any prospectus, nor has it exercised any authorisation for, or power to verify, any transaction in connection with cryptocurrencies.4
+However, only the CNMV has issued a statement to clarify that it has not authorised any prospectus, nor has it exercised any authorisation for, or power to verify, any transaction in connection with cryptocurrencies and it still stands today.4

 The Spanish tax authorities have also issued several binding rulings on the tax aspects of activities involving virtual currencies.

 The CNMV has unofficially stated that virtual currencies per se should not be considered securities.
 However, a draft law was published in April 2021 that also includes among the financial instruments set out in the Spanish securities market law the instruments issued by means of distributed ledger technology (DLT).6